opencollective/opencollective/postmortem/2025-05-15-email-service-outage.md

 - Implement Amazon SES as a secondary provider to both explore cost reduction and improve email sending resilience.
 - Implement proactive actions for unusual signup patterns (e.g. alerting, blocking IPs, etc.).
 - Enforce CAPTCHA and rate limits more strictly on forms that trigger email sending to outside users.
+- Improve the error messaging on singup/login forms when we fail so send emails: make it less technical/verbose, and do not surface the original error message from the email provider.